Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Nepijte jej, pokud netoužíte poznat opravdový rum.
 Nepijte jej, pokud neumíte ocenit opravdový rum.
 Takové plýtvání totiž bolí nás ostatní, kteří si otevřeme láhev, zaposloucháme se do Pavarottiho, zavřeme oči a představujeme si naše ideální místo.
 Na něm pak odpočíváme a necháme se unášet nádhernou vůní karamelu, marcipánu či muškátového ořechu na Zinfandelovém podkladu, jehož originalitu naše čichové pohárky dosud nepoznaly.
 Pomalu zakusíme doušek, který prohřeje naše tělo nejen dubovým nádechem se stopou skořice, ale mnoha dalšími členy tohoto precizního hudebního tělesa, jehož tóny si zamilujeme ihned po prvním poslechu.
 Pak za tento dar v duchu poděkujeme panu Richardu Sealovi, díky němuž přibylo v rumové bibli opět několik řádků navíc.

-This may be as good as it gets.
 Zinfandel Cask Blend has a stunning continuity between aroma and taste.
 No additives allow the master blender's art to shine, revealing a wealth of rich and complex flavors.

 I like Port more than I like Zin, and I love the Foursquare Port, so I thought for sure I'd like that more.
 But this is even better (imho) than the Foursquare Port!